Providing Small Group Occupational Therapy for Children and Teens.

 - Fearful/avoids activities (swinging, being upside down) OR very risky behavior (jumping off things)

 Occupational Therapists are uniquely skilled to facilitate social skills both in and between peer groups.
-Social skills directly affect a child's ability to participate fully in play, make friends, succeed in learning activities, and develop positive sense of self.
-A supported group environment is the perfect place to practice social skills where they naturally occur.
+Social/emotional skills directly affect a child's ability to participate fully in play, make friends, succeed in learning activities, and develop positive sense of self.
+A supported group environment is the perfect place to practice social/emotional skills-where they naturally occur.

 What to Watch for: